 What are some of the big projects that you have worked on recently?

-I'm currently in a period of transition regarding my career; however, in my previous role, I managed the disposition and development of publicly owned land in the central region of Detroit.
+I’m currently in a period of transition regarding my career; however, in my previous role, I managed the disposition and development of publicly owned land in the central region of Detroit.
 I partnered with the private sector, other city departments, state agencies, and the community to facilitate transformative, complex, mixed-use, mixed-income housing developments in several neighborhoods.
-Two notable projects I worked on in Detroit were the Herman Kiefer project (north of New Center) and Sugar Hill (in Midtown).
+I worked on two notable projects in Detroit: the Herman Kiefer project (north of New Center) and Sugar Hill (in Midtown).
 HK is a large, neighborhood-scale project involving the adaptive reuse of a hospital complex, along with about 100 home rehabs.
 Sugar Hill is a new construction project with affordable and market-rate housing, ground-floor retail, and a parking structure.

 How did Taubman College prepare you for your career?

-I was able to take a wide variety of courses in planning, law, real estate, negotiations, and ecological design and work with classmates who held different perspectives and disciplines.
-This has helped tremendously in managing projects that involve competing interests and require involvement from multiple disciplines.
-The professors and career development team also were very supportive and helpful in finding me my first job after graduation.
+I was able to take a wide variety of courses in planning, law, real estate, negotiations, and ecological design, and work with classmates who held different perspectives and disciplines.
+This has helped tremendously in managing projects involving competing interests and requiring involvement from multiple disciplines.
+The professors and Career and Professional Development team also were very supportive and helpful in finding me my first job after graduation.

 What is an important lesson that has stayed with you from your time at Taubman College?

 One of my amazing professors once told me, “Meet people where they’re at.”
 This has been a challenging lesson to apply in life and work, but it has been an invaluable approach in connecting with the wide range of people and communities I have come across in my career and personal life.
 Some neighborhoods are ready to change and grow, while others are not.
 They have to deal with past trauma and experiences that may not fit into the timeline the project team has developed.
 This is an important consideration to keep in mind if your profession involves introducing massive change to a team, a group of residents, or a city.